guccho6w9/SalesWebSystem/README.md

 ## How to use

--Clone the repository.
+- Clone the repository.
--Install the dependencies.
+- Install the dependencies.
--Run the development server.
+- Run the development server.
--Open your web browser and go to 127.0.0.1:8000/producto/.
+- Open your web browser and go to 127.0.0.1:8000/producto/.

 ## Technologies